grouprise/grouprise/CONTRIBUTING.md

 ## yay! hello there!

 Nice to have you on board.
 Whenever you add new features try not to break any existing tests and add new ones whenever you can.
-You can use the make targets `lint`, `lint_js`, `lint_py` to lint your code and `test` for testing.
+You can use `make lint` to lint your code and `make test` for testing.

+## Build system

+A set of makefiles and the external helper library [makefilet](https://notabug.org/sumpfralle/makefilet) are responsible for building the necessary components.
+Just try `make help` in order to get the list of available targets.

+The following `make` targets are probably of most interest:

+* `assets`: build the static assets (CSS, Javascript and media)
+* `app_run`: run a local instance from the current directory
+* `build`: build all relevant components
+* `clean`: remove all built components
+* `lint`: check the code for style violations and other issues
+* `test`: run the automated test suite

 ## Release Workflow